neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

 **Notes:**

-[One challenge](./css-basics.md/#personal-website-part-3) is to apply the stylings to the personal website.
+[One challenge](./challenges-css-basics.md#homework-personal-website-styling) is to apply stylings to the personal website.
 Therefore, it should be considered that the students have already created a basic HTML structure for their project.